Kotlin/kotlinx-kover/README.md

 ```
 </details>

-### Apply plugin to multi-module project
+### Apply plugin to a multi-module build
-To apply the plugin to all modules in the project, you need to apply the plugin only to the root module, as shown [above](#apply-plugin-to-single-module-project).
+To apply the plugin to all Gradle modules, you just need to apply the plugin only to the root module, as shown [above](#apply-plugin-to-a-single-module-build).

-**There are no dependencies between tasks from different modules, they are executed independently.**

-**Cross-module tests are not supported in reports and validation yet.
-For each test, only the classpath belonging to the current module is taken.**
+Applying the plugin to submodules if you have already applied it to the root module will cause configuration error.

 ## Configuration